 Areas to be tested within the exam

-Selected chapters from the book manuscript (see Course Materials), selected articles in the reader, subject matter taught in the lectures, the seminars, and all other instructions which form part of the course.
+Selected chapters from the book manuscript (see above), selected articles in the reader, subject matter taught in the lectures, the seminars, and all other instructions which form part of the course.

 Obligatory course materials